udinfopark/database-backup/README.md

+# Database backup

-# MariaDB, MySQL and PostgreSQL database backup container for Docker and Kubernetes with optional cron schedule
+This project is a MariaDB, MySQL and PostgreSQL database backup container for Docker and Kubernetes with optional cron schedule.

 ## Create docker image